Australia's worst cyclones: timeline

 2005 - CYCLONE INGRID (Category 4/5)

-Cyclone Ingrid was unusual in that it impacted three states and territories in March 2005.
+Cyclone Ingrid was unusual in that it impacted three states and one territory in March 2005.
 It crossed the far north Queensland coast near Lockhart River as a Category 4.
 It intensified into a Category 5 as it impacted on the Northern Territory coastline before weakening and building back up to category four as it crossed WA's Kimberley coast.
 Large sea swells outside of Australia's warning area caused a boat to capsize near Kerema in Papua New Guinea, resulting in the loss of five lives.
 There were no reports of serious injury or death in Australia.

 2006 - CYCLONE LARRY (Category 4)